Matthew Anderson Laboratory

-Recent studies, while training as a postdoctoral fellow with Nobel Laureate and HHMI Investigator Susumu Tonegawa at MIT, focused on the ion channels in the CNS that mediate burst firing which is prominent in the thalamus during chronic pain, sleep, and epilepsy.
+While training as a postdoctoral fellow with Nobel Laureate and HHMI Investigator Susumu Tonegawa at MIT, I focused on the ion channels in the CNS that mediates burst firing which is prominent in the thalamus during chronic pain, sleep, and epilepsy.
 I used Cre/loxP-based conditional mouse genetics to identify a novel inherited form of insomnia (an arousal disorder) produced when T-type Ca2+ channel Cav3.1 is mutated.
 I invented methods for selective gene manipulations in the thalamus using Cre/loxP and BAC recombineering of the thalamus-enriched Kv3.2 promoter, now available a JAXS lab (Tg(Kcnc2-cre)K128Stl; Anderson et al., PNAS, 2005).
 I also used embryonic stem cell homologous recombination to create a new conditional knockout allele (loxP-flanked) of Cav3.1 gene that is selectively deleted in those cells expressing Cre recombinase.
 I then crossed the thalamic Cre and another cortical Cre transgenic line to the floxedCav3.1 line to selectively delete exons critical to expression of functional Cav3.1 T-type Ca2+ channels either in thalamic relay neurons or in cortical pyramidal neurons.
 Thalamic, but not cortical deletion of Cav3.1 caused a sleep disorder characterized by delayed sleep initiation and frequent arousals from sleep.
 Furthermore, I used an acute brain slice preparation and whole-cell, patch-clamp electrophysiology techniques to identify that Cav3.1 deletion causes defective inhibition of thalamic relay neuron firing.
 In aggregate, the studies identified a brain region and cellular mechanism underlying a novel mammalian sleep disorder (Anderson et al., PNAS, 2005).

 Current efforts focus on cellular and neural network mechanisms responsible for genetic human epilepsy and autism disorders.
 Either human disease gene mutations or gene copy number variations that model these disorders are reconstituted using molecular genetics techniques in the mouse.
 In some cases, the mutated genes are targeted for expression or deletion in specific brain regions or cell-types to map the seizure or behavioral disorder loci.
 These novel human disease models are investigated using patch-clamp electrophysiology for defects in circuit function, biochemistry for defects in signaling, in vivo electrophysiology for epilepsy, and behavior analysis for defects characteristic of autism spectrum disorder (impaired communication and social interaction, and repetitive stereotypic behavior).
 Our goal is to understand the pathophysiological mechanisms of these two major neurological diseases.
-Using these techniques, we recently discovered that the human epilepsy gene, LGI1, is mutated to arrest postnatal development of glutamatergic circuits (Zhou et al. Nature Medicine, 2009; NINDS R01NS057444-01).
-This is the first human gene mutation that acts to arrest childhood brain development (News and Views, Nature Medicine, 2009).
+Using these techniques, we discovered that the human epilepsy gene, LGI1, is mutated to arrest postnatal development of glutamatergic circuits (Zhou et al. Nature Medicine, 2009; NINDS R01NS057444-01).
+This is the first human gene mutation that acts to arrest childhood brain development (Epilepsy: Synapses stuck in childhood.
+News and Views, Nature Medicine, 2009).